-The fair value of our investment securities classified as available-for-sale totaled \$4.73 billion at December 31, 2023.
-During the year ended December 31, 2023, the corresponding unrealized loss before taxes on the portfolio of \$677.99 million at December 31, 2022, changed to an unrealized loss before taxes of \$510.92 million at December 31, 2023, which is recorded net of taxes in accumulated other comprehensive earnings (loss) in shareholders' equity.
+The fair value of our investment securities classified as available-for-sale totaled \$4.62 billion at December 31, 2024.
+During the year ended December 31, 2024, the corresponding unrealized loss before taxes on the portfolio of \$510.92 million at December 31, 2023, changed to an unrealized loss before taxes of \$537.55 million at December 31, 2024, which is recorded net of taxes in accumulated other comprehensive earnings (loss) in shareholders' equity.
 The unrealized gains or losses, net of taxes, on the portfolio are excluded from the calculation of all regulatory capital ratios.
-The changes in the fair value were driven by sales of securities and changes in interest rates based on expected actions by the Federal Reserve Board and other market conditions.
+The changes in the fair value were driven by changes in interest rates based on expected actions by the Federal Reserve Board and other market conditions.
 The overall valuation of the portfolio is most correlated to the 5-year U.S. Treasury rates based on the composition and duration of the portfolio.
-At December 31, 2023, the 5-year U.S. Treasury rate was 3.84% compared to 4.01% at December 31, 2022, representing a 17 basis point decrease during the year.
-As of December 31, 2023, an increase of 100 basis points in the 5-year U.S. Treasury rate would result in an increase to unrealized losses by approximately \$225 million before taxes, while a 100 basis point decrease in the same rate would result in a decrease to unrealized losses by approximately \$198 million before taxes.
+At December 31, 2024, the 5-year U.S. Treasury rate was 4.39% compared to 3.84% at December 31, 2023, representing a 55 basis point increase during the year.
+As of December 31, 2024, an increase of 100 basis points in the 5-year U.S. Treasury rate would result in an increase to unrealized losses by approximately \$231.38 million before taxes, while a 100 basis point decrease in the same rate would result in a decrease to unrealized losses by approximately \$193.96 million before taxes.
 We believe that we have the ability to hold these securities based on our overall liquidity and intent to hold the portfolio.